noaa-pifsc/esd-arp-resources/surveys/ctdh2o_survey_template.md

   overlay_filter: linear-gradient(rgba(255, 0, 0, 0.5), rgba(0, 255, 255, 0.5))

 survey_type: Monitoring ocean chemistry
 survey_description: Water samples are collected simultaneously with CTD casts.
-Water samples are analyzed for carbonate chemistry while CTD casts provide information on the temperature and salinity profile at the site. <br> Photo credit - Noah Pomeroy/NOAA
+Water samples are analyzed for carbonate chemistry while CTD casts provide information on the temperature and salinity profile at the site.
 sidebar:
   nav: "docs"
 how_to_download: Water sample data is archived with OCADS and NCEI and CTD data is only on NCEI.